About Natalia

 Highlight your greatest professional accomplishments.
 If you are new to an industry, take a personal achievement at university or a volunteering role that can demonstrate your great communication or problem-solving skills.

-Also, you can include other experiences such as volunteering, certifications and hobbies.
+Describe what you did in your previous roles, what you achieved, and how these experiences relate to the position you’re seeking.
+Additionally, you can include other experiences like volunteer work, certifications, and hobbies.
 Organise your previous experiences into a story and tell your professional journey.

 Build a CV

-- “Contacts” should include name, address, phone number and email.
+- Contact Information: This section should contain your name, address, phone number, and email.

-- Work experience.
-Highlight your greatest professional accomplishments.
-Follow the next structure: company, job title, dates, key projects & results, and include volunteer work if relevant.
-Most recent at the top.
+- Work experience: Highlight your most notable professional achievements in this section.
+Follow this structure: company, job title, dates, key projects & results, and include any relevant volunteer work, with the most recent experiences at the top.

-- Education/achievements.
-Write your academic & professional qualifications.
-Follow the next structure: qualification, dates, grades, key projects/research.
-Most recent at the top.
+- Education/achievements: List your academic and professional qualifications in this section, adhering to this structure: qualification, dates, grades, and key projects/research, with the most recent qualifications at the top.

-- Key skills.
-Answer the question, “What are you great at?” and link the answer directly to the new role.
-Prepare to explain your skills and give examples in an interview.
+- Key skills: Answer the question, “What are you great at?” and directly link your response to the requirements of the new role.
+Be prepared to elaborate on your skills and provide examples during an interview.

-Keywords for skills to use on your CV: HTML/CSS, community management, graphic design, complex logistics, stock management, etc.
+Keywords for skills to integrate into your CV include HTML/CSS, community management, graphic design, complex logistics, stock management, and more.

 Did you know that on average 118 people apply for a given job and only 20% of applicants get to the interview stage?